DakshG9/Fibonacci-Calculator/README.md

 # Fibonacci-Calculator
 Ever wonder how to fibonacci fast?
 Here's how!
 Use this calculator!
-Submit a pull request for anything you think can be imporved.
+Submit a pull request for anything you think can be improved.

 =======================================
 --------------Requirements-------------